top of page

 What microphones are best for voice-over?

 There are probably thousands of microphones out there from really cheap to a small fortune.
-Some better suited for voice-overs than others and some also better suited for your voice.
-Luckily technology has got a lot better and cheaper the past 10-15 years.
+Some are better suited for voice-overs than others and some are also better suited for your voice.
+Luckily technology has gotten a lot better and cheaper in the past 10-15 years.
 You simply don’t have to pay that much anymore to get a good enough professional setup.
-A studio budget as little as a few hundred Euros can work just fine!
+A studio budget of as little as a few hundred Euros can work just fine!
 Below is a list of microphones I have tested and recommend in general but in the end, it’s all about your voice and what you think works best.
-I will leave out all custom and high-end state of the art super expensive boutique mics out there.
+I will leave out all custom and high-end state-of-the-art super expensive boutique mics out there.
 They are all probably excellent also for voice-over but the price tag is just too high versus the extra quality you will get in a home recording setup.
 Also, new brands and models arrive all the time.
 Many of them are probably excellent for voice-over work.
 I will add new models when I have tried them out.

 Here's a list of good mic's in the price range €200 - €2000

-- Rode NT-USB Not the best microphone on the paper but it sounds surprisingly good at voice-overs if you get really close to it when reading.
-The proximity effect you get when reading close to the mic adds bass and is needed with this mic almost always.
-It’s the easiest solution you can get.
+- Rode NT-USB + Not the best microphone on the paper but it sounds surprisingly good at voice-overs if you get really close to it when reading.
+Especially after it was updated to 24-bit and added DSP for inbuilt APHEX effects.
+The proximity effect you get when reading close to the mic adds bass and is needed with this mic almost always but can also be achieved with the inbuilt APHEX bass exciter.
+This is the easiest solution you can get for a voice-over recording setup.
 Just plug in the USB cable and start recording.
-The sound card is built-in in the mic and pop filter is premounted.
-The USB audio is only 16 bit so be careful not to record with too low levels to get a good result.
-Rode NT-USB is not as good as some of the other mics recommended but good enough for many jobs and really cheap.
-A good travel solution and one of the better USB microphones available.
+The sound card is built-in in the mic and the pop filter is premounted.
+Rode NT-USB + is not as good as some of the other mics recommended here but good enough for many jobs and so cheap that anyone can afford it.
+A good travel solution and one of the better low-cost USB microphones available!

 - Rode NT1A

-A very affordable clean sounding mic.
-Actually very close in character to more expensive state of the art microphones.
+A very affordable clean clean-sounding mic.
+It is very close in its character to more expensive state-of-the-art microphones.
 Widely used by voice-talents recording at home.
 Low noise.

 - Rode NT1 (black) Kit Clean neutral sounding mic with extremely low self-noise.
 The character is more neutral than the NT1A and it might need a little EQ to make some voices stand out in the mix.
 It comes with a professional shock mount and a double metal pop filter and is overall very well built.